Bink Video!

 • Includes a full-featured blitting and buffering API on Windows.
 This BinkBuffer API can use DirectDraw, DIBSections, and overlays in RGB or YUV mode.
 Blitting is normally complicated on Windows due to the huge number of APIs - Bink simplies this down to one simple API.

-• Includes wrappers for alpha-blitting through OpenGL, Direct X 7, Direct X 8, Direct X 9, or D3D9 with pixel shaders.
+• Includes wrappers for alpha-blitting through OpenGL, D3D 9, and D3D 11 with pixel shaders.
 Source code included to this layer, so you can easily integrate with the rest of your 3D game.
 Possible to use the Bink 3D buffer API without knowing GL or DX.

 • Can completely overload the default memory functions, so that all memory management happens through user-supplied callbacks.